swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 # Cryptography
 To decrease complexity, initially the cryptographic options are limited to following algorithms.
 - JWS algorithm MUST be ES256.
-- Encryption MUST uses only ECDH-ES with P-256 Keys with A128GCM or A256GCM algorithm.
+- Encryption MUST use only ECDH-ES with P-256 Keys with A256GCM algorithm.
 - If zipping is possible, Deflate (DEF) MUST be used.
 - If using encryption is possible, it MUST be used.